VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

-> **Note:** You might decide to implement the event store using an RDBMS, but it will have a much simpler schema than in the first approach.
+> **Note:** You might decide to implement the event store using an RDBMS.
+The relational schema will be much simpler than the schema used by the ORM layer in the first approach.
 You can also use a custom event store.

 The following list of steps corresponds to the numbers in the diagram.
 Note that steps one, two, and four are the same.

-1. A command is issued, from the UI or from a saga, to reserve seats for two Attendees on a conference with an ID of 157.
+1. A process manager or a UI issues a command to reserve seats
+   for two attendees on a conference with an ID of 157.
 The command is handled by the command handler for the **SeatsAvailability** aggregate type.
 2. An aggregate instance is populated by querying for all of the